-We find that the central Sierran palaeocanyon fill contains a trachydacite lava flow within the EVT, between the lower two members (i.e. the Tollhouse Flat and By-Day members), and a basaltic trachyandesite lava flow on top of the Upper Member of the EVT (Figure 5(b)); we describe both units so that they can be recognized elsewhere.
+We find that the central Sierran paleocanyon fill contains a trachydacite lava flow within the EVT, between the lower two members (i.e. the Tollhouse Flat and By-Day members), and a basaltic-trachyandesite lava flow on top of the Upper Member of the EVT (Figure 5B); we describe both units so they can be recognized elsewhere.
 The high-K pulse of volcanism initiated with effusive volcanism (i.e. TML), then alternated between effusive and explosive (i.e. EVT) eruptions, and finally ceased with an effusive eruption (i.e. Dardanelles Fm.).
-We also present new geochemical data on these units, which show that the units are all similar in being high in K_2O , but show a large range of silica content.
+We also present new geochemical data on these units, which shows that the units are all similar in being high in K2O, but show a large range in silica content.